Ed-Fi-Alliance-OSS/AdminAPI-1.x/docs/developer.md

 ## Build Script

-The PowerShell script `build.ps1` in the root directory contains several options to assist in running standard processes from the command line.
-This script assumes that Visual Studio 2019 or newer is installed, providing MSBuild 15 or MSBuild 16.
+The PowerShell script `build.ps1` in the root directory contains functions for running standard build operations at the command line .
+This script assumes that .NET Core 3.1 SDK or newer is installed.
 Other dependencies tools are downloaded as needed (nuget, nunit).

 Available commands: